Annulment in Florida

 An annulment is a court order declaring the marriage invalid.
 The court will not only dissolve a marriage, but in-effect an annulment declares the marriage never really existed.

-What is the Difference of a Divorce vs Annulment ?
+What is the Difference between a Divorce vs an Annulment?

 How Do You Get an Annulment?